 Exploration of contemporary social, civic, economic and ethical problems that require student participation in collaborative efforts within the community.
-Requires 30 clock hours of community based service for each credit.
-Graded: S/U. Contact instructor for approval.
+Requires 30 clock hours of community based service for each credit: 3 credits for the Associate of Public Health only, 4 credits for the Associate of Public Health Worker Certificate.
+Contact instructor for approval.
+May be repeated up to 4 credits.
+Consent of Instructor required.